andris9/simplesmtp/README.md

 where

   * **mail** is a [MailComposer](/andris9/mailcomposer) compatible object
-  * **callback** `(error, failedRecipients)` - is the callback function to run after the message is delivered or an error occured. `failedRecipients` is an array with e-mail addresses that were rejected.
+  * **callback** `(error, responseObj)` - is the callback function to run after the message is delivered or an error occured. `responseObj` may include `failedRecipients` which is an array with e-mail addresses that were rejected and `message` which is the last response from the server.

 ### Errors